adamsilver/fdpb/00-Preface.md

 Don't be fooled by its simple appearance though.
 There's a lot of ground to cover and patterns that will emerge.
 Patterns we'll either use directly or as a foundation to build new patterns when needed.

 Refer to inclusive principles in this from heydon that i can refer to.

+Refer to the principles from GDS to do the same thing.